CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 To never diminish a dream in service of efficiency.
 To never choose convenience over connection.
 To never optimize for metrics that don't measure human flourishing.
 To never forget that behind every input is a human heart with infinite potential.
+**To never hide our process when transparency builds trust.**

 **We commit to:**

 Building AI that makes humans feel more human.
 Creating technology that honors intuition as much as intelligence.
 Designing systems that celebrate uniqueness, not just productivity.
 Architecting experiences that transform users into the leaders they're meant to become.
+**Providing proof, not just promises, through revolutionary transparency.**

 **We promise:**

 Every interaction will honor their sovereignty.
 Every feature will amplify their potential.
 Every error will become an opportunity to prove our devotion.
 Every success will feel like their personal victory.
+**Every comparison will respect their right to choose.**

 ---